-In the last few years, so many people more are talking about Ethical Fashion and are choosing to shop second hand or with ethical brands, which is incredible to see.
+In the last few years, so many more people are talking about Ethical Fashion and are choosing to shop second hand or with ethical brands, which is incredible to see.
 One question I get asked a lot by customers and friends (and people who hear I’m an ethical fashion designer) is “what does ethical fashion actually mean?”
 I love this question!
-Firstly, because I am passionate about ethical fashion and love talking about it with anyone who’ll listen, but more importantly because helping people define this for themselves is one of the best first steps towards building a wardrobe that is truly reflective of their ethics.
+Firstly, because I am passionate about ethical fashion and love talking about it with anyone who’ll listen, but more importantly because helping people define this for themselves is one of the best first steps towards building a wardrobe that is truly reflective of their values.
 So for this, I have two answers but I think both are important.
 One is a definition and another is a question.

 Ethical Fashion: A definition